Clwyd-Powys Archaeological Trust: Beacon Ring

-Since 2008 the Trust has owned Beacon Ring, a hillfort on the Long Mountain near Welshpool.
+Since 2008 the Trust owned Beacon Ring, a hillfort on the Long Mountain near Welshpool.
 The site was purchased to help safeguard the earthworks for the future.
-In recent years CPAT has undertaken some archaeological excavations on the site.
+In recent years CPAT had undertaken some archaeological excavations on the site.
 Fieldwork in 2018 and 2019 investigated the ramparts and entrances.

 In 2020 a mound at the centre of the site was investigated.
 Some accounts had suggested that this was a prehistoric burial mound.
 However excavation found that this was probably the location of the eponymous beacon, almost certainly of post-medieval date.
 The mound had later been re-used by the Ordnance Survey as a trig point, both in the 19th century Principal Triangulation of Great Britain and subsequently, with the most recent trig point being installed in 1948.